Damien-Blake/Moov-blockchain/README.md

 //this allowed the code to
 to deploy a hello world program identifying the data type required for the public and private info//

 //using this
 leo run main 2u32 3u32 --network testnet

-project 2
+WORKSHOP 2

+Transcation id for project two

+at13t927g8ur9f9va6unma9v3urd04hfjvfznksp9vr654k7hw04u8stxm2qn

-// The 'dante_salvador_blake_hello1_token1' program.
+// The 'dante_salvador_token1' program.
-// This example demonstrates an example of a minting and transferring a token in Leo. program dante_salvador_blake_hello1_token1.aleo {
+program dante_salvador_token1.aleo {
     // The `Token` record datatype.
     record Token {
         // The token owner.